-The staff positions that you will most likely interact with the most are the Business Manager (benefits, HR questions), the Fiscal Coordinator assigned to you (payroll, travel reimbursements), the PhD Coordinator (course registration, job market letters, program questions), the Administrative Coordinators who support the colloquia series (appointments with speakers), and the administrative assistant (office maintenance issue, UPS).
+The staff positions that you will most likely interact with the most are the Business Manager (Angela - benefits, HR questions), the Fiscal Coordinator assigned to you (Dee - payroll, travel reimbursements), the PhD Coordinator (Karen - course registration, job market letters, program questions), the Administrative Coordinators who support the colloquia series (Kerryn and Beth - appointments with speakers), and the administrative assistant at the front desk in suite lobby area (office maintenance issues, UPS, clerical help).
+Staff turnover occurs regularly, so the names above may change.
+Be sure to check the website.

-DOCTORAL STUDENTS
+• DOCTORAL STUDENTS